17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Rocky Mountain National Park is widely known for its marvelous landscape and stunning views, but paired with the fall foliage, it gets even better.

-The park is situated at an elevation of 14,259 feet and in addition to beautiful nature, Rocky Mountain is home to a wide range of wildlife, like elk, moose, black bears, cougars, grizzly bears, coyotes, and more.
+The park is situated at an elevation of 14,259 feet and in addition to beautiful nature, Rocky Mountain NP is home to a wide range of wildlife, like elk, moose, black bears, cougars, grizzly bears, coyotes, and more.

 Rocky Mountain National Park in September